Welcome to Zoe Lambe Therapy

 I will ask you what brings you to therapy at this time of your life and what you would like to achieve.
 I may want to find out about your background, things that are going well in your life and things you struggle with.
 The first session is also the time for me to discover whether I am a good match for you.

-How can I prepare for remote therapy session?
+How can I prepare for an online counselling or psychotherapy session?

 Ensure that you have access to a private room, where you feel safe to talk freely and are not distracted.
 For example, If you share your home and are worried about others overhearing, you may want to ask them to stay in another room and wear headphones or go out while you have your session.